Rally Car Prep

 Seats: Bimarco Grip ($400+shipping each directly from the manufacturer, or get them from Rally.Build - http://www.soloperformance.com/BiMarco-Grip-FIA-Approved-HANS-Compatible-Containment-Racing-Seat_p_10778.html)

 Seat mounts: Consider having your cage builder weld square tubing for you seat mount.
-Alternatively you can use a Planted seat mount using the stock mounting points ($140 a side): driver (http://www.amazon.com/Driver-Bracket-Sparco-Recaro-Bride/dp/B0087OYCGO) and passenger (http://www.amazon.com/Passenger-Bracket-Sparco-Recaro-Bride/dp/B0087OYCZA)
+Alternatively you can use a Planted seat mount using the stock mounting points ($140 a side): driver (http://www.amazon.com/Driver-Bracket-Sparco-Recaro-Bride/dp/B0087OYCGO) and passenger (http://www.amazon.com/Passenger-Bracket-Sparco-Recaro-Bride/dp/B0087OYCZA).
+Check our Seat installation page for more details.

 Check our dedicated Harness installation page for instructions on choosing and installing your harness properly.